asset-pipe/asset-pipe-client/README.md

 As such, this method does not perform any requests to the server and therefore cannot guarantee that the bundle exists on the server.

+**Note:** You should call `await client.sync();` one time after creating the client instance, before calling `bundleURL` to ensure the client has update information about the public location of bundle files.

 * `hashes` - `string[]` - array of asset feed content hashes as returned by `client.publishAssets`
 * `options` - `object`
   * `options.prefix` - `string` url prefix to use when building bundle url.
 Defaults to `${client.buildServerUri}/bundle/` which is the location on the asset server that a bundle can be located.
 Overwrite this if you use a CDN and need to point to that.